Key Takeaways

 Power delivery timelines are long.
 Some of the bottleneck-easing investments — like new nuclear capacity — won’t come online until 2028 or later, meaning today’s power constraints don’t get solved overnight even with massive capital committed now.

-Valuations have already moved.
-Many infrastructure names have re-rated significantly as the theme has gained attention, which means a lot of future growth may already be priced in.
+Valuations have already moved, and investor patience is visibly thinner than it was.
+Many infrastructure names have re-rated significantly as the theme has gained attention, and the late-July sell-off following Alphabet’s raised capex guidance showed how quickly sentiment can turn when spending grows faster than the revenue justifying it.
 Buying into a popular, well-understood theme after a large run-up carries different risk than buying in earlier.

 Concentration risk.
 A small number of hyperscalers drive an outsized share of this spending.
 If even one or two of them pull back, the ripple effects across the supply chain could be larger than investors expect.